shiroyuki/trphp13-demo/notes/speaker-note.md

 This is the most efficient way to intercept events on a specific entity class.

+In 2.4, the event data is provided to the callback function.

-// work with a superclass?
+(Question: work with a superclass?)

 #### Extra notes